lnunno/lnunno.github.io/about_me.md

 permalink: /about/
 ---

-I am a graduate student in Computer Science at the University of New Mexico and work at Sandia National Labs as a technical intern in a software realization group.
+I currently work at Sandia National Labs in Albuquerque, New Mexico where they pay me to solve hard problems and write code.
+It's pretty sweet.